Happy

 Be prepared for sun and rain

 Bring a hat, sunglasses, and sunscreen.
 You will be outdoors for many hours, so it’s best to prevent sunburn.
 If it rains, don’t worry!
-Just take your raincoat with you.
+Some destinations, like Holland, are rainier than others — so a good raincoat is non-negotiable.
 Read more about how to dress for biking in the rain.

 Padded saddle cover and shorts